fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QTextListFormat.md

 - `QString QTextListFormat::numberSuffix() const`: Returns the list format's number `suffix`.
 - `void QTextListFormat::setIndent(int indentation)`: Sets the list format's `indentation`.
 The indentation is multiplied by the `QTextDocument::indentWidth` property to get the effective `indent` in pixels.
 - `void QTextListFormat::setNumberPrefix(const QString & numberPrefix)`: Sets the list format's number `prefix` to the string specified by `numberPrefix`.
 This can be used with all sorted list types.
 It does not have any effect on unsorted list types.
 The default prefix is an empty string.
-- `void QTextListFormat::setNumberSuffix(const QString & numberSuffix)`: Sets the list format's number `suffix` to the string specified by `numberSuffix`.
+- `void QTextListFormat::setNumberSuffix(const QString & numberSuffix)`: Sets the list format's number suffix to the string specified by `numberSuffix`.
 This can be used with all sorted list types.
 It does not have any effect on unsorted list types.
 The default suffix is `.`.
 - `void QTextListFormat::setStyle(Style style)`: Sets the list format's `style`.
-- `Style QTextListFormat::style() const`: Returns the list format's `style`.
+- `Style QTextListFormat::style() const`: Returns the list format's style.